pippinbarr/cart263-2021/topics/voices/responsivevoice.md

 ## What is ResponsiveVoice?

+It's a speech synthesis library.

-Most contemporary browsers (with exception) have text-to-speech built into them that we can use via JavaScript.
+Most contemporary browsers (with exceptions) have speech built into them that we can use via JavaScript.
 Overall, this is known as the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).
 It includes text-to-speech as well as things like speech recognition.

+**Important:** text-to-speech isn't available in every single browser.
+Check out the [Can I use Speech Synthesis API](https://caniuse.com/speech-synthesis) page.
+It's pretty broadly supported.
-However, the Web Speech API is a little complicated to use.

-[ResponsiveVoice](https://responsivevoice.org/) is a JavaScript library designed to make it easier to access the text-to-speech part of the Web Speech API.
+The Web Speech API is a little complicated to use, however, and [ResponsiveVoice](https://responsivevoice.org/) is a JavaScript library designed to make it easier to use the text-to-speech component.
 That is, it facilitates making the computer talk!
 It takes care of a bunch of the underlying details and presents us with a simplified way of getting our computer to say things.

 Let's meet it.